 - 83% of full-time ranked faculty have earned the highest degree in their field

 Taylor is proud of its commitment to helping students find opportunities to learn and serve abroad.

 Taylor has ranked in the top 20 baccalaureate colleges in study abroad since 2010.
 In addition to academic study abroad trips, students can also earn credit as short-term missionaries to US cities.

 In 2020-2021, Taylor ranked #9 in the top 20 baccalaureate colleges for short-term duration trips by the Institute of International Education Open Doors Report.
 Taylor is also ranked #9 for awarding credit for study abroad and #11 for overall undergraduate study abroad participation within the top 40 baccalaureate colleges.

 Student Life Experience

 Taylor is home to the first campus chapter of MuKappa, a collegiate organization for students who have grown up in a cross-cultural setting.
-MuKappa is now in it's 35th year.
+MuKappa is now in its 37th year.

-According to the most recent NSSE Student Survey, 89.5% of seniors and 89% of first year students would attend Taylor again.
+The most recent NSSE (National Survey of Student Engagement) Student Survey revealed that 91% of seniors and 93% of first-year students would attend Taylor again.

-According to the 2019 Parent Survey, 94% would support their student’s choice to attend Taylor again.
+- 98% of parents would support their student’s choice to attend Taylor again

 Rankings, Achievements & Awards